Geometric Invariant Theory and Einstein-Weyl Geometry: Action of a torus on an affine space

 \beg{defn} A {\em linearization} of the holomorphic line bundle $L$ with respect to the action of $T$ is an action $\overline{\sigma} : T\times L \to L$ so that \\ ($1$) The following diagram commutes \\

-($2$) The zero section $X\approx L_0 \subset L$ is $T$- invariant. \end{defn} So this is the extension of the action $\sigma$ to $L$, preserving the fibers, i.e. all point on a fiber maps onto the same fiber under the action of an element.
+($2$) The zero section $X\approx L_0 \subset L$ is $T$- invariant. \end{defn} So this is the extension of the action $\sigma$ to $L$, preserving the fibers, i.e. points on a fiber map onto the same fiber under the action of an element.
 It follows from the definition that this action on a fiber $\overline{\sigma}_t : L_p \to L_{tp}$ for any $t\in T$ and any $p\in X$ is a linear isomorphism.

 In our case, the action of $\mbbc^{r*}$ on $\mbbc^n$ is given by the matrix $A=(a_1\cdots a_r)\in M_{n\times r}(\mbb Z)$.
-Consider the trivial line bundle $\underline{\mbbc}\to \mbbc^{n*}$.
+Consider the trivial line bundle $\underline{\mbbc}\to \mbbc^n$.
 Fix $\alpha=(\alpha_1\cdots\alpha_r)\in \mbb Z^r$.
 Extend the action over to the bundle $\underline{\mbbc}$ as follows We denote this linearized line bundle by $L_\alpha$.
 So any $a\in \mbb Z^r$ gives an extension or a linearization.

 Recall that the holomorphic sections of the trivial line bundle are identified with the polynomials $F\in\mbbc[Z_1\cdots Z_n]$, like the homogenous polynomials for bundles over $\mbb P^n$.
 A section $F$ is an invariant section of $L_\alpha$ if which amounts to that is The action of $\overline{\sigma}$ on $L$ induces an action on $L^{\otimes d}$ as for a decomposable $ l\in L_p^{\otimes d}$,